 Many people suffering from OCD will practice repetitive behaviors such as hand washing, excessive organization and other repetitive (compulsive behaviors) to lessen the anxiety, unfortunately these thoughts usually return.
 The endless intrusive thoughts can focus on a person’s strong convictions such as phobias, religion or paranoia.
 These intensive thoughts can cause long lasting anxiety.

-Having a panic attack or heightened anxiety does not mean one has a disorder.
+Having a panic attack does not mean one has a disorder.
 Symptoms have to be experienced over a period of weeks for no identifiable reason to be a true disorder.

 Symptoms of this condition include problems breathing, chest pain, extremely rapid heartbeat and sweating brought on by a sudden, unexplained fear.